 You have probably seen a home improvement show where an interior designer revamps a drab living space into a modern oasis.
 Decorating a rental home may seem complicated.
 How do they know what style and design will appeal to a wide range of tenants?
 It might seem like a professional task to create a look that appeals to everyone.
-However, with a few tricks, you can take your apartment from being just four walls to a vision of city living.
+However, with a few tricks from Dubai housing experts, Blueground, you can take your apartment from being just four walls to a vision of city living.

 Some things that all tenants (long and short-term) look for in furnished apartments:

 The first thing all prospective renters see is the living room.
 It’s likely that they will spend most of their downtime here.
 Feeling relaxed and comfortable is important.
 Make sure your tenant feels at home.
 Lighting is the main element that sets the mood.
 How much natural light comes in?
 What does it do to the living room walls?
 Controlling the brightness of a space is imperative.
 Create a mood with the right curtains and built-in fixtures.
 Consider the ceiling height when purchasing lamps, sconces, and chandeliers.
 Make sure they don’t interfere with walking space or clash with other furniture.

 After lighting, a common seating area is key.
 Your goal is to get prospective tenants to sit down right away.
 If they can visualize themselves living there, you will have a better chance of leasing the property.

 Around the sofa, you will need side tables, a coffee table, and some understated decorative pieces.
 Decorating a rental home doesn’t mean fill it with just anything.
 Choose simple and classic items.
 For example, low maintenance plants, books, and metallic figurines.
 Aside from adding elements, you will need to make sure that there are enough chairs and table space.
 A large comfy side chair or even a convertible futon can do the trick.